adambard/learnxinyminutes-docs/kotlin.html.markdown

 // ____________________________________ NULL SAFETY AND AUTOMATIC TYPE CASTING

-// References are non-null by default and if otherwise, must be marked.
+// References are non-null by default.
+If otherwise, they must be marked.

 // Type checking and automatic casting.
-Notice the `Any` type. fun getStringLength(obj: Any): Int? { // Because of `?`, null may be returned. if (obj is String) {
+Notice the `Any` type. fun nullChecking0(obj: Any): Int? { // Because of `?`, null may be returned. if (obj is String) {
     // `obj` is automatically cast to `String` in this branch return obj.length
   }

-  return;

-  // ---------  OR
+  // else returns null
+}

+// Type checking and automatic casting, version2 fun nullChecking1(obj: Any): Int? {
   if (obj !is String)
     return null

-  // Automatic cast to `String`!
+  // Automatic cast to `String`! we may use obj.length now. return obj.length
+}

+// Automatic cast for right-hand side of `&&` fun nullChecking2(obj: Any): Int? {
+  if (obj is String && obj.length > 0)
     return obj.length

-  // ---------  OR

-  // Automatic cast for right-hand side of `&&` if (obj is String && obj.length > 0)
-    return obj.length
+}

-  // If not null shorthand
+// *If not null* shorthand
+fun nullChecking3(obj: Any): Int? {
   println(object?.length)
-  // With else.
+}

+// *If not null* shorthand with else fun nullChecking4(obj: Any): Int? {
   println(object?.size ?: "empty")
+}

+// The block inside let is executed only of obj is not null.
+No casting. fun nullChecking5(obj: Any): Int? {
   object?.let {
-    ... // execute this block if not null
+    return 42;
   }

-  return null
 }

 // _______________________________________________________________ COLLECTIONS

 fun collectionIter() {
-  // init names as collection.
+  names = listOf("foo", "bar", "baz")

-  for (name in names)
+  // Iterating over collection items. for (name in names)
     println(name)

+  // Checking if collection contains an item.
+  // names.contains(text) is called automatically.
-  if (text in names) // names.contains(text) is called
+  if (text in names)
     print("Yes")

   // Function literals.